-Mode Access Control Scope Callback Function Per package Specified package packageName.authorize in the user's schema, or anonymous.authorize is called.
+Mode Access Control Scope Callback Function Custom OWA All packages owa_custom.authorize in the user's schema, or, if not found, in the OWA package schema.
+Per package Specified package packageName.authorize in the user's schema, or anonymous.authorize is called.